 The sandstorm proved ferocious indeed; it lasted for approximately seven hours.
 Once the worst of it had abated, the men started emerging from their tents to account for everything.
 And to prepare.

 Zain examined the horizon and immediately spotted the walls.
-From where he stood at the very top of a sand dune, they looked minuscule, but in reality they were anything but.
+From where he stood at the very top of a sand dune, they looked small, but in reality they were anything but.

 He sensed Saif's presence behind him without turning to look.
-"Has he infiltrated the town?"
+"Has he infiltrated the town yet?"

 "Yes, he made it through without any problems.
-Now it's only a matter of waiting for night to fall."
-Saif came to stand beside Zain.
+Now we wait for the shadow of darkness to descend as planned."
+Saif came to stand beside him.
 He too stared at the grey walls in the distance.
-"One can't help but wonder how those walls were built and stand awestruck before them.
-My compliments to your ancestors." he said poetically.
+"One can't help but wonder how those walls were built.
+I see your ancestors did not much about when it came to security."

 There was one sole trade route that crossed the Arabian Desert from the port of Sohar from the south east and met up with the main route in Basra up in the north.
-Cities and towns that were spread along the Silk Road naturally flourished and were known to accumulate vast wealth.
-Malamar was one such town.
-However, raiding such a town was virtually impossible, otherwise it would have been raided long ago — at least not without a catapult-wielding army to lay siege to it.
+Cities and towns that were spread along the Silk Road naturally flourished and were known to accumulate vast wealth, which made them targets for bandits and looters.
+The Walled Town of Malamar was one such town.
+However, raiding Malamar was virtually impossible, at least not without a trebuchet.
 A magnificent wall towering well over ten qasab encased Malamar, hence its name.
-But for Zain, this was not simply another difficult raid.
+But for Zain, this was not simply another difficult raid which he and his men would drink to and promptly forget once successfully over.
 He was reclaiming that which rightfully belonged to him, that which he'd been denied.